mekkablue/Glyphs-Scripts/README.md

 * **Encoding Converter:** Converts old expert 8-bit encodings into Glyphs nice names, based on a importable/exportable text with renaming scheme.
 Default is an AXt converting scheme.
 * **Garbage Collection:** Removes markers in glyphs, such as node names, glyph names or annotations, as well as guides.
 * **Glyph Order Manager:** UI for managing glyphOrder parameters, also across multiple files.
-* **New Tab with Uppercase-Lowercase Inconsistencies:** Opens a new Edit tab containing all glyphs without consistent case folding.
-Writes a detailed report in Macro Window.
 * **Production Namer:** Override default production names.
 Default are the usual subjects which create problems in legacy PDF workflows: mu, onesuperior, twosuperior, threesuperior.
 * **Rename Glyphs:** Takes a list of `oldglyphname=newglyphname` pairs and renames glyphs in the font accordingly, much like the *Rename Glyphs* custom parameter.
 * **Reorder Unicodes of Selected Glyphs:** Reorders Unicodes so that default Unicode comes first.